927technology/lib/documentation/sourcing.md

 # set your _lib_root path
 _lib_root=/usr/local/lib/bash/${_lib_vesion}

-# source in required library of variables.l which sources in
+# source in required library of variables.l which contains
-# variables/bools.v and variables/exits.v.
+# variables/bools.v and variables/exits.v.  it will also
-# it will also try to determine your OS release and source
+# attempt to determine your OS release and source
 # the proper cmd library.
 . ${_lib_root}/variables.l